The-uncanny-valley/PokeVault/README.md

 - **Light & Dark mode** with Material Design
 - **Splash screen** on first launch (skipped afterwards)
 - **Custom app icon**
-- **"No Pokémon Found"** message with a reset button when no matches exist
+- "Pokémons Not Found" message with a reset button when no matches exist
 - Tested on multiple Android versions on **both physical and virtual devices**

 ## Tech Stack